AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 1. When you are finished, Click **[!UICONTROL Save]** to save your view.
 Your view temporarily has a `Pending` status until it is processed by the next full update cycle, at which point the status changes to `Active`.
 After being processed by an update, your view is ready to use in reports.

 It is important to mention that after saving, the underlying query used to generate a `Data Warehouse View` cannot be edited.
 If you need to adjust the structure of a `Data Warehouse View`, you must create a view and manually migrate any calculated columns, metrics, or reports from the original view to the new one.
 When migration is complete, you can safely delete the original view.
-Because `Data Warehouse Views` are not editable, [!DNL Adobe] recommends that you test the output of your query using the `SQL Report Builder` before saving your query as a Data Warehouse View.
+Because `Data Warehouse Views` are not editable, Adobe recommends that you test the output of your query using the `SQL Report Builder` before saving your query as a Data Warehouse View.

 ## Example: [!DNL Facebook] and [!DNL Google AdWords] data